hddm-devs/hddm/docs/intro.rst

 models can be specified via a configuration file thus requiring no Python knowledge.
 Alternatively, more sophisticated usage of the toolbox is available interactively via, for example, IPython_ or by writing succinct Python scripts.
-All runtime critical functions are coded in Cython_ (:cite:`BehnelBradshawCitroEtAl11`) and compiled natively for speed which allows estimation of complex models in minutes.
+All run-time critical functions are coded in Cython_ (:cite:`BehnelBradshawCitroEtAl11`) and compiled natively for speed which allows estimation of complex models in minutes.
 HDDM includes many commonly used statistics and plotting functionality